react-static/react-static/docs/components.md

 )
 ```

-The routes that will be rendered will be the **routes** returned by the `getRoutes` function of this config.
+The routes that will be rendered are the **routes** returned by the `getRoutes` function of this config.

-**Important!** - `react-static-routes` is not a module you need to install.
-It is a dynamically generated file that is built with the rest of your site at dev and prod stages.
-If you install the `react-static-routes` node modules, you will be greeted with a notice to uninstall it and remove it from your dependencies :)

 ##### Custom `Routes` Rendering